 Even if you have studied an actuarial degree you will still have some exams to complete once you begin work.

 On qualification as an actuary the learning doesn’t stop and you will be expected to keep up to date with current actuarial developments and your responsibility within the company will increase.

 Common Graduate Questions

 The most commonly asked questions by graduates are listed below:

 When to apply?

-You should start applying directly for graduate positions either in response to the university visits/adverts from hiring companies or otherwise from late December through to May of your graduation year.
+You should start applying directly for graduate positions either in response to the university visits/adverts from hiring companies or otherwise from October through to May of your graduation year.

 How to prepare a CV?

 Acumen Resources provide full CV Preparation guidelines for registered candidates (Extract Below)

 Your CV is a marketing document and should be carefully designed with the aim of helping you get an interview.
 It should be tailored to your unique skills and experiences.